Our Worship Services

 We offer three worship opportunities every Sunday and invite you to join—in person or online!

 In-person traditional sanctuary service with special music and weekly Holy Communion.
-Sunday school and infant/toddler care offered.
+Infant/toddler care offered.
 Business casual.
 Approximately 45 minutes long.

 Sunday 10 am

 In-person and online traditional sanctuary service with full choir.
 Holy Communion offered on first Sunday of each month.
 Sunday school and infant/toddler care offered.
 Business casual.
 Approximately one hour long.

 In-person and online more casual sanctuary service with eclectic music from our 11:25 band and vocalist.
 Holy communion offered on first Sunday of each month.
 Infant/toddler care offered.
 Approximately 40 minutes long.